The items listed below generate lots of questions for our office. Here are the answers.

 New students will have access to apply for housing once you have confirmed your admission to W&L and received an email from the Office of the Dean of First-Year Experience.
 Information packets will simultaneously be sent to confirmed students weekly via USPS beginning in April.
 Housing assignments and roommate contact information will be sent to your W&L email account by July 8.

-Windows in all of the First-Year residence hall rooms are 48"W x 64"H and have a pull-down shade.
+Most of the windows in all of the First-Year residence hall rooms are 48"W x 64"H and have a pull-down shade.
+The 4th floor dormer windows in Graham-Lees are a bit smaller at approximately 33"W x 48"H.

 Trunks/foot lockers are not allowed to be stored in the residence halls rooms or hallways.
 Baggage should be packed with this regulation in mind.
 Empty trunks, footlockers and luggage may be stored in trunk rooms in the basements of the residence halls.